Bond Market Opportunities in a Low Interest Rate World

 There’s also the cyclical inflation risks to worry about.

-And with interest rates so low, the duration of financial assets is very long.
+With interest rates low, the duration of financial assets is also very long.
 This means even a mild tightening of monetary policy through rate hikes or tapering can cause a large drop in the prices of financial assets.

 This means not only bonds, but also stocks and other types of investments dependent that are on interest rates.